plantain-00/tree-component/README.md

-nodots | boolean? | the tree will have no dots size | string? | can also be "large", "small" theme | string? | can be "default"(the default theme), "dark" toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node change | (eventData: [EventData](#event-data-structure)) => void | triggered when selecting or deselecting a node drop | (dropData: [DropData](#drop-data-structure)) => void | triggered when drag a node, then drop it
+nodots | boolean? | the tree will have no dots size | string? | can also be "large", "small" theme | string? | can be "default"(the default theme), "dark" dropAllowed | (dropData: common.DropData) => boolean | optional, a function to show whether the drop action is allowed toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node change | (eventData: [EventData](#event-data-structure)) => void | triggered when selecting or deselecting a node drop | (dropData: [DropData](#drop-data-structure)) => void | triggered when drag a node, then drop it